 Contact Annee at 479 521-2164 for more information.

-Fayetteville’s Buddhist Meditation and Spiritual Support Group (BMSSG) has met weekly since 1996 by a variety of teachers.
+Fayetteville’s Buddhist Meditation and Spiritual Support Group (BMSSG) has met weekly since 1996.
 Long-time meditator and Mindfulness Based Stress Reduction teacher Jon Medders currently facilitates the group along with occasional guest teachers.
 The group’s format includes meditation instruction, two meditation sessions, and free-ranging discussions based on participants’ questions and interests.
 Teachers will also sometimes offer guided meditations, short Dharma talks, and readings.
 Our primary style of meditation is Shamatha (“calm abiding”).
 It is our goal to create an atmosphere of deep listening, mutual respect, and support.